-CPM can support a DR scheme where a special AWS account is used only for snapshot data.
+N2WS can support a DR scheme where a special AWS account is used only for snapshot data.
 This account’s credentials are not shared with anyone and used only to copy snapshots to.
-The IAM credentials used in CPM can have limited permissions that do not allow snapshot deletion.
+The IAM credentials used in N2WS can have limited permissions that do not allow snapshot deletion.

 N2WS will tag outdated snapshots instead of actually deleting them, allowing an authorized user to delete them separately using the EC2 console or a script.
 Also, you may choose to keep the snapshots only in the vault account and not in their original account.
 This will allow you to save storage costs and utilize the cross-recovery capability to recover resources from the vault account back to the original one.

-Once you have created a DR Account with the Account Type DR, you can configure cross-account DR from the DR screen of the policy:
+Once you have created a DR Account with the Account Type DR, you can configure cross-account DR from the DR screen of a policy:

-Cross-account fields will be available only if your CPM is licensed for cross-account functionality.
-See the pricing and registration page in our website to see which CPM editions include cross-account backup & recovery.
+Cross-account fields will be available only if your N2WS is licensed for cross-account functionality.
+See the pricing and registration page in our website to see which N2WS editions include cross-account backup & recovery.

 Once you set the Cross-Account DR field to Enabled, the other fields will become visible:

 - To Account – Which account to copy the snapshots to.
-This account needs to be defined as a DR Account in the Accounts screen.
+This account needs to have been defined as a DR Account in the Accounts screen.